browserengineering/book/infra/annotate_code.md

 This file is mostly unit tests, but you could pretend it is documentation if you were so inclined.

-We need import the annotator:
+We need to import the annotator:

     >>> import sys
     >>> sys.path.append("infra")